jd84/fissh/README.md

 	vm-01 (vm-01.srv.work-network.com)
 ```

-To open a ssh connection to you server run `fissh vm-01`.
+To open a ssh connection to you server run `russh vm-01`.

-To transfer files from or to a server `fissh` supports scp.
+To transfer files from or to a server `russh` supports scp.

-Transfer a file to a server run `fissh -t /path/to/file.txt vm-01:/path/to/dest.txt`
+Transfer a file to a server run `russh -t /path/to/file.txt vm-01:/path/to/dest.txt`
-Or download a file from a server `fissh -t vm-01:/path/to/file.txt .`
+Or download a file from a server `russh -t vm-01:/path/to/file.txt .`

-The Parameter `-t` tells `fissh` that you would transfer a file.
-In the feature maybe this parameter will be removed, so `fissh` can auto detect between ssh and scp connections, but for now the `-t` is required.
+The Parameter `-t` tells `russh` that you would transfer a file.
+In the feature maybe this parameter will be removed, so `russh` can auto detect between ssh and scp connections, but for now the `-t` is required.

-To edit you config you can call `fissh -e` and your favorite editor will start.
+To edit you config you can call `russh -e` and your favorite editor will start.
 The parameter `-e` consumes the value configured under `editor`.

+## Thanks

+Thanks to https://github.com/japaric/trust for CI templates!